Blackberry syrup made from wild fruit

 - Use paper to turn off the water faucet.

 Clean and sanitize sink and counter tops

 - Wash counter tops and prep sinks with hot soapy water.

 - Fill squirt bottle with 1 quart water.
 Add 1 teaspoon of unscented regular chlorine bleach or ¾ unscented ultra (6% sodium hypochlorite) chlorine bleach.
 Or use commercially prepared cleaner and follow directions on label.

 - Spray counter tops and sink with bleach solution.
 Let air dry.

 - Wash hands.

 - Wash dishes, utensils, cutting boards, etc. in hot soapy water.

 Wild fruits from Minnesota's fields and woods can make very good syrups.
-A pound of blackberries will yield 1 to 1-1/3 cups of juice.
 Extraction of juice from the fruit is the first step in the preparation of fruit syrup.